+5 August 2015 DIBP advised that it was still seeking information in order to finalise a response.
 13 August 2015 DIBP advised that information was still being sourced from other areas within DIBP and a response was expected to be provided soon.
 25 August 2015 DIBP advised that a response was imminent.
-1 September 2015 The Ombudsman's office opened an investigation into the arrival and detention circumstances of Mr X and others who arrived in Australian waters on 17 April 2013 aboard SIEV Lambeth .
+1 September 2015 The Ombudsman's office opened an investigation into the arrival and detention circumstances of people who arrived in Australian waters on 17 April 2013 aboard SIEV Lambeth .
 A response from DIBP was requested by 30 September 2015 but not received.
 2 October 2015 DIBP notified the Ombudsman's office that its response was awaiting clearance and would be delayed.
 14 October 2015 DIBP notified the Ombudsman's office that its response was delayed due to the complexity of the response.
 22 October 2015 DIBP notified the Ombudsman's office that its response was still not finalised and would be further delayed.
 13 November 2015 The Ombudsman's office requested further information under its own motion powers into the arrival and detention circumstances of people, including Mr X, who arrived in Australian waters between 13 August 2012 and 20 May 2013 who appeared to have been detained on the Australian mainland as 'direct entry persons' but remained subject to the s 46A bar.
 26 November 2015 The matter was raised at a meeting with senior DIBP staff and it was requested that a response to the investigation into the people who arrived on SIEV Lambeth be provided to the Ombudsman's office by 10 December 2015.
 16 December 2015 DIBP provided a response to the Ombudsman's request for information.
 23 December 2015 The Ombudsman notified the Minister for Immigration and Border Protection of his intention to conduct an investigation under his own motion powers into DIBP's administration of the detention of people who arrived in Australian waters on SIEV Lambeth , including Mr X. The Ombudsman further advised the Minister that he would ask DIBP to look further at other boats where the arrivals were detained in Darwin around the same period of time.